jkenney0501/R-Programming/README.md

 # R-Programming
 This repository is a demonstration of the various tools in R and to be used as a reference/guide.
 More is to be added in the future as it is accumulated.
-At some an additional folder will be added with the current R studio code converted to Jupyter notebooks (This has began already) for easier reference to the concepts and challenges for each section (for anyone that may want the practice).
-My goal to is to make a really good and simple reference for some common scenarios we use in data science.
+At some point an additional folder will be added with the current R studio code converted to Jupyter notebooks (This has began already) for easier reference to the concepts and challenges for each section (for anyone that may want the practice).
+My goal to is to make a really good and simple reference for some common scenarios we use in data science but to get where I want it to be, it takes a little while!

 ## Table of Contents